 If you are not able to pump much milk, please don’t let this create doubts about your milk supply.
 Some women respond better to pumps than others.
 A better way to affirm your milk supply is to watch your baby’s output – heavy wet nappies and bowel motions along with good weight gains are a much more reliable indicator that you are making plenty of milk and your baby is feeding effectively.

-For effective strategies to boost your milk supply, download your FREE ebook,
+For effective strategies to increase your milk supply, download your FREE ebook,

 by Pinky Mckay, IBCLC Lactation Consultant.